 Promotes optimal head shape – most babies sleep on their backs and are often placed on their backs to play.
 This adds pressure to their head, which can cause a flat spot.
 Placing your baby on his tummy to play offsets the time he spends on his back and gives the head optimal pressure relief.
 TummyTime!™ helps ensure a nice round head without flat spots if performed regularly.

-It’s best for baby’s neurodevelopment to have support and connection with a parent, sibling or even the family pet during tummy time.
-Engaging in back and forth facial expressions, vocalizing, smiling and encouraging touch helps babies feel safe and secure in tummy time.
+It’s best for a baby’s neurodevelopment to have support and connection with a parent, sibling, or even the family pet during tummy time.
+Engaging in back and forth facial expressions, vocalizing, smiling, and encouraging touch helps babies feel safe and secure in tummy time.
 When babies feel safe and secure, they can enjoy the experience of learning to move and play.

 Learn more online, TummyTime!™ Method